-- design becomes less restricted in use of new forms, colors, and images,
+- design becomes less restricted in the use of new forms, colors, and images;

 - stock images get replaced with real, eye-catching photos.

 Forget stock images.
 This trend is dying in favor of original photography, pictures that are custom-made and speak directly for the brand.
 No more interchangeable guys and girls in generic decorations.
-The goal is to stand out as much as possible – which means using original photos and easily recognisable visuals instead of stock photos where everyone looks the same.
+The goal is to stand out as much as possible.
+This implies using original photos and easily recognizable visuals instead of stock photos on which everyone looks the same.

-The UX and Design steps are closely connected because during the UX step we are wireframing and drawing and during the Design step we implement what we created into the real thing.
-Or multiple things because we’ll need at least a few versions to choose from.
+The UX and Design steps are closely connected.
+During the UX step, we are wireframing and drawing whereas during the Design step we implement what we’ve created, sometimes in a few versions to choose from.

-Design labor costs.
-Developing a new store design takes approximately 80-250 hours of developer time.
+Design labor costs.takes approximately 80-250 hours of developer time.
 This includes everything from the first template to the development and approval of mobile and tablet versions.
 Usually, store owners ask for at least two-three design iterations in order to have the freedom of choice.